-A new version of the Letting Board Code has now been adopted from the 3rd January 2013 following public consultation (available from Downloads below).
+A new version of the Letting Board Code has now been adopted from the 3rd January 2013 following public consultation (available from Documents tab on the left).
 This is a set of rules which determine how and where letting boards can be displayed on residential properties in the Area of Special Advertisement Control.
 Letting boards displayed in compliance with the Code will not be subject to enforcement action by the Council.

 The Area of Special Advertisement Control (also known as a Regulation 7 Direction) is in operation in parts of Headingley and Hyde Park and Woodhouse wards.
 The current Area of Special Advertisement Control has been in effect since 1st February 2010.
 It was introduced because the large number of letting boards was having a harmful impact on the character and visual appearance of the area.
 Within this area letting boards need consent (usually they do not need it).